tatiananantes/skills-workshops/week-4/domain_modelling_student_directory_using_crc_cards/README.md

 ```
 As a coach
 So I can learn students' names
-I want each student to provide a link to the URL of a picture of them
+I want each student to give a link to the URL of a picture of them
 ```

 ```